Soccer AM

-Soccer AM is a British football-based comedy/talk show, produced by Sky Sports.

-First broadcast in 1995, the programme currently airs on Sky Showcase, Sky Sports Premier League and Sky Sports Football at 10.30am on Saturdays during the football season.
-As of 2010, it airs on a short broadcast delay in order to edit bad language and/or inappropriate content from guests.
+Soccer AM was a British football-based comedy talk show, produced by Sky Sports.
+It aired from 20 August 1994 to 27 May 2023 on Sky Showcase, Sky Sports Premier League and Sky Sports Football.
+From 2010, the programme was put on a short broadcast delay to allow censoring of profanity or other issues before it went to air.

 Its best-known presenters were Helen Chamberlain, who presented the show for 22 years, and Tim Lovejoy, who hosted from 1996 to 2007.
-As of 2019, its current presenters are John Fendley and ex-footballer Jimmy Bullard.
+Its final set of presenters were John Fendley and ex-footballer Jimmy Bullard.

+On 22 March 2023, Sky announced that the show would be axed after the end of the current footballing season.

+The final episode aired on Saturday 27 May 2023, the day before the end of the 2022–23 Premier League season.

 Key features

 Fans of the Week

 The "Fans of the Week" feature is a mainstay of the show - eight fans of a British football club feature as studio guests every week, seated in a section of the set known as the "Luther Blissett Stand", introduced in December 1997.
 They were featured in various aspects of the show, culminating in a team footballing challenge at the end of the programme.
 The feature was dropped for the 2015–16 season when the programme's running time was cut to 90 minutes.